 A few things to keep in mind when making tofu skewers

 - Use high-protein extra-firm tofu.
-This is the one I use.
 This particular tofu does not need to be pressed, but if you can only find water-packed tofu, make sure to thoroughly press out the water with a tofu press.
 Softer tofu will crumble and not give you the same chewy texture that makes this Teriyaki tofu so so good.

 - Cut the tofu into 1″ cubes.
 If the tofu is too small, it could fall off the skewer when grilling.